The Best Guide To Tools And Practices For Managing Databases

-A database management system (DBMS) pools together data for secure storage, clear organization, and simple access, so you can easily create, find, and edit electronic documents without having to search through stacks of paperwork.
+A database management system (DBMS) pools together data for secure storage, clear organization and simple access.
+This enables you to easily create, find and edit electronic documents without having to search through endless files and folders or, God forbid, stacks of paperwork.
 And it prevents important information from getting lost.

-All of this makes life easier for database administrators, causing less stress and helping them work a little more productively.
-Which is all any of us really want from our jobs.
+All of this makes life easier for database administrators, causing less stress and helping them work more productively.

 Overall, a DBMS should do four things: